JohanChataigne/projet_industrialisation_ia/README.md

 ### Model training

 After preprocessing the data, we tried to build a performant model in order to classify french sentences in a set of 8 different intents.
 Like the majority of text analysis Deep Learning models, our model is composed of a recurrent layer (Bidirectionnal LSTM) followed by several fully connected layers for classification.
+We also tried the same architecture replacing the LSTM by a GRU but we got similar results so we just kept the LSTM layer.
 The output layer uses a *softmax* activation function in order to generate a set of probabilities matching the 8 intents.
 The model is trained using the *categorical crossentropy* loss function as the problem is a multi-class classification problem.

 ### Model evaluation